- Boat Trips

 - Day 15: Hobbiton, fly home

-The biggest caveat on this particular itinerary is that I had to be in Nelson for 8 days for a holy day festival, so I wouldn’t recommend you stay there that long if you only have two weeks total.
-Abel Tasman is definitely worth some time, plus the beer and wine regions around here.
+* The biggest caveat on this particular itinerary is that I had to be in Nelson for 8 days for a holy day observance, so I wouldn’t recommend you stay there that long if you only have two weeks total.
+Abel Tasman is definitely worth some time, plus the beer and wine regions around Nelson.
 But there’s so much else to see.

 Where I didn’t get to go: Soooo many places, and I would definitely have given up the North Island to do more of the South Island.
 I wanted to see Kaikoura when the orcas are there, Fox Glacier or Franz Josef Glacier, the Moeraki Boulders, the Dunedin area and Catlins, and Tongariro National Park.
 Just for starters…